Ernest Hanbury Hankin: Return to England

 Hankin returned to England in the early 1920s, living for a while in the Norfolk Broads and spending winters at Torquay or Newquay before finally moving to Brighton.
 He took a great interest in sailing.
 He experimented with new designs of sails and methods to combat sea sickness.
 Together with his old pathologist colleagues include Professor Roy, he built a prototype raft he dubbed The Bacillus, made of kerosene tins and metal rods with an "umbrella sail" based on an idea from Percy Pilcher.
 Unfortunately, the maiden voyage at Colwyn Bay ended with the boat sinking, while the crew had to be rescued by onlookers.

 He continued his research on the dynamics of animal flight.
 He was an associate fellow of the Aeronautical Society of Great Britain.
 In 1923, Time magazine carried a short notice on his exploits: "Much interest is taken in England in the problems of air gliding.
 People on a London common saw a strange sight—an elderly gentleman playing with a toy aeroplane.
 He was Dr. E. H. Hankin ... and he was experimenting with a model glider."

 Hankin took a special interest in education and the role of intuition.
 He believed that modern methods of education tended to damage innate intuition.
 In 1922 he made a study of Quakers and their education.
 He calculated, based on statistics for the years between 1851 and 1900, that a man had 46 times greater chance of being elected to the Royal Society if he was a Quaker or of Quaker descent.
 He attributed this to the superior mental ability that came out of enhancing intuition rather than the development of conscious reasoning that certain educational systems imposed.
 In 1920, he published a book on the subject The Mental Limitations of the Expert in which he considered examples where intuition was correct, despite failing rational explanation.
 He also considered how certain castes in India, such as the money-lending Baniyas, received a training in mental arithmetic that was superior to the system of education imposed by the English in India.
 He suggested that logical reasoning actually comes in the way of business instinct.
 He expanded on this work which was published with a foreword by C. S. Myers, co-founder of the British Psychological Society, and titled it Common Sense and its Cultivation (1926).
 The book was reprinted as recently as 2002 by Routledge.
 A reviewer compared it with Francis Galton's Inquiry Into Human Faculty.

 In his 1928 book, The Cave Man's Legacy, Hankin compares the behaviour of apes and primitive man and how they play a role in the life of modern humans.
 In a later book, he explored the same influences in the outbreaks of violence in his Nationalism and the Communal Mind (1937).

+His brother Gerald Thornton Hankin (1878–1976) also went to Cambridge and became known for his efforts in history education, particularly in ideas of internationalism following World War II.